jsuarezs/openshift_fsxn/1-FSx_ONTAP_PVs/README-PVs.md

 Now we can deploy applications taking advantage of AWS FSx for ONTAP as persistent storage and get the ONTAP benefits on AWS platform.

-To play around with NetApp efficient Snapshots let's go to the next section[here.](/2-CSI_Snapshots/README-CSI.md)
+To play around with NetApp efficient Snapshots let's go to the next section [here.](/2-CSI_Snapshots/README-CSI.md)